 When it comes to buying your tri wetsuit, our mantra is ‘try before you buy’, as the sizes can vary hugely.
 Find a tri retailer or tri expo to try the suits.
 If not, ensure the online seller has a decent returns policy.

 Also keep your own swim ability to the forefront of your mind when picking.
 Be aware that many top-end features – wafer-thin neoprene and a reduction in buoyancy – are lost on, or even detrimental to, beginner swimmers.
 Those with sinking bums should look for increased neoprene thickness with enhanced buoyancy, while swift human fishes

 Matt, our features ed, is your entry to mid-level guide, while Jack, a top age-grouper, takes on the top-end suits.
 Matt will give a closer examination to buoyancy for sinking bodies, while Jack will examine the auxiliary features such as speed cuffs and reverse zippers, plus how fast it feels in the water.

 How much buoyancy does your triathlon wetsuit need?

 How we tested the wetsuits

-We were lucky enough to test these suits in the warm waters of Club La Santa’s lagoon in Lanzarote in March, as well as some early UK swims.
-This afforded us the opportunity to test them in summer seawater temps, dealing with waves and currents to fully judge their performance.
-Each was tested for fit, performance, buoyancy, comfort, hydrodynamics, added features, durability, ability of zipper, removal speed and budget.
+We were lucky to test these suits in the warm-ish (18C) waters of Gran Canaria.
+This afforded us the opportunity to test them in UK summer seawater temps, dealing with waves and currents to fully judge their race-day form (and water ingress).
+Each was tested for fit, performance, buoyancy, comfort, hydrodynamics, added features, durability, ease of zipper, removal speed, budget and, finally, the visual design.